LCFF Frequently Asked QuestionsFrequently asked questions and answers regarding the Local Control Funding Formula (LCFF).

 - Students directly certified as eligible for free meals based on a match conducted by an LEA and its county welfare department of student enrollment and CalFresh and CalWORKs eligibility data (program code 181—free meal).

 What is the timeline for determining income eligibility for free or reduced-price meals to qualify for LCFF?
-(Revised 23-Mar-2018)
+(Updated April 2022)

-Eligibility based on an NSLP application or alternative household income data collection form.
-To be included in the LCFF unduplicated student count, an NSLP application or alternative household income data collection form must be submitted by students to their schools between July 1 and October 31 of the school year.
-For example, a student who submits an application on October 31, 2014 may be included in the 2014–15 LCFF unduplicated student count, if found to be eligible for FRPM.
-Applications submitted between July 1 and October 31 may be processed and approved by the LEA after October 31 and students found to be eligible may be included in that year.
+Eligibility based on an NSLP application or alternative income form.
+To be included in the LCFF unduplicated student count, an NSLP application or alternative income form must be submitted by students to their schools by October 31 of the school year.
+For example, a student who submits an application on October 31, 2022 may be included in the 2022–23 LCFF unduplicated student count, if found to be eligible for FRPM.
+Applications submitted by October 31 may be processed and approved by the LEA after October 31 and students found to be eligible may be included in that year.
 Although students may be considered eligible for free/reduced price lunch programs in the first 30 days of a school year based on the prior year’s eligibility, students may not be coded as FRPM-eligible based on this 30-day eligibility window.

 For these students to be included in the unduplicated count, LEAs must submit an open program record with a Free Meal program code of 181 or a Reduced-Price Meal program code of 182 with a start date from July 1st through October 31st.
-LEAs may update CALPADS with FRPM program records until the close of the CALPADS Fall 1 amendment window, which is generally in February.
-(Specific dates are posted on the CALPADS Web Page.)
+LEAs may update CALPADS with FRPM program records until the close of the CALPADS Fall 1 amendment window, which is generally in late January or early February.
+(Specific dates are posted on the CALPADS web page.)

 LEAs are required to verify a percentage of NSLP applications by November 15 of each year.
 If it is discovered during the income verification that a student should not have been designated as FRPM eligible, then the LEA must submit a correction to the FRPM record during the amendment period.
 Unless an error is discovered during the verification process, student eligibility is valid for the remainder of the school year, even if household circumstances change at a later date.